llynn3/Deadline/README.md

 - Have users be able to favorite and/or comments other users posts
 - Add a contact list for users
+- Add a list to keep track of your pet tasks
 - Subscribe to alerts/notifications

 ## Timeframes